healyr4/omdb-tastedive-mashup/README.md

 # Functions
 (1) get_movies_from_tastedive(string):
 Takes input parameter, a string that is the name of a movie or music artist.
 Returns the 5 TasteDive results that are associated with that string.
 Only gets movies, not other kinds of media.
-It will be a python dictionary with just one key, ‘Similar’.
+It returns a python dictionary with just one key, ‘Similar’.